onetoneisme/blackjack/units_refactored/CF for operators/Basic/004 Cloud Foundry Org and Space management/03_Create organizations.md

 TIP: Use 'cf target -o my-org' to target new org
 ```

-Now, try again listing the existing organizations with `cf orgs`
+Now, try listing the existing organizations with `cf orgs` again.
-Your new organization should be listed there.
+Your new organization should be listed in the output.